rgambord/c99-doc/doc/sections/7/23/1/index.rst

 .. _9899_7.23.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.23.1p4>`

-:ref:`4 <9899_7.23.1p4>` The range and precision of times representable in clock_t and time_t are implementation-defined.
+The range and precision of times representable in clock_t and time_t are implementation-defined.
 The tm structure shall contain at least the following members, in any order.
 The semantics of the members and their normal ranges are expressed in the comments.\ [#9899_note274]_

 ::